 We are part of Smiths News plc which is the parent company for a number of businesses that share various operations and business processes.
 We may share your personal data with them in order to fulfil our contractual obligations to you, or because it is in our legitimate interests to do so (for example, whilst you may order a product from us, the delivery of that product might be fulfilled by another of our businesses).
 You can see a list of our businesses within our latest Annual Report and Accounts which can be located on the Smiths News plc website (investors tab) at www.corporate.smithsnews.co.uk

 We work with various third parties to provide services to us for specific functions or which are part of our wider supply chain (e.g. our Publisher clients) and this will often mean that we need to share your personal data with any of them (it is in our legitimate interests to do so, since we may not have the capabilities to provide these services ourselves and to ensure an orderly performance of any service to you).
 In each case, we will ensure that these third parties are only allowed to use your personal data in order to provide the relevant services to us and you.
 We will always make sure that we use organisations that we trust to look after your personal data appropriately and as required by applicable laws.

-Some examples of these third parties will include: Publisher clients, distribution services, credit card processing services, accounts payable and accounts receivable services, order fulfilment, analytics, website management, information technology and related infrastructure provision, customer service, e-mail service providers for sending transactional and marketing emails, auditing, and other similar services.
+Some examples of these third parties will include: Publisher clients, distribution services, sub-contractor services, credit card processing services, accounts payable and accounts receivable services, order fulfilment, analytics, website management, information technology and related infrastructure provision, customer service, e-mail service providers for sending transactional and marketing emails, auditing, and other similar services.

 We may from time to time work with online advertisers, social media platforms and advertising networks to deliver, tailor and measure marketing communications and advertising to you and others, both on the site and elsewhere on the internet (including on social media platforms such as Facebook and Twitter).
 We also use various Google tools to deliver, measure and tailor our online marketing communications and advertising.